alvaro-cuesta/clojoban/README.md

 ## Limitations

+#### Anchors

 Since you can embed the game anywhere, you'll most likely be using anchors (like `#this`) to point to the game after each click.

-Unfortunately, when anchors are set, click on the same link twice won't work.
-Your browser will think you're trying to go to an anchor and, since the URL is the same (when doing
+Unfortunately, when anchors are set, clicking on the same link twice won't work.
+Since the URL is the same (when clicking the same link/action twice) your browser will think you're trying to go to the anchor.
+It will just stay in the page and move the view (therefore, not reacting.)

 To solve this, you can either add a `?noop` action link (to be pressed between repeated actions), point users to the game homepage (like [this one for Clojoban](http://clojoban.herokuapp.com)) or advice them to press `F5`.

-You can experience it in my [Create a User-Profile Mini-Game](http://codegolf.stackexchange.com/questions/5933/create-a-user-profile-mini-game) puzzle post
+You can experience this *issue* in my [Create a User-Profile Mini-Game](http://codegolf.stackexchange.com/questions/5933/create-a-user-profile-mini-game) puzzle post (and see the `?noop` link in action.)

+#### Cross-site cookies

+The "remoteness" of the game is supported by cross-site cookies.
+This means your browser must accept cookies from content embedded in a different domain than the current webpage.

+Some browsers disable this feature (and they do it for a very good reason: privacy) so remote embedding might not work properly in some browsers/configuration cases.

+*(NOTE: This issue might be resolved anytime soon!)*

+#### Referer

+Since Clojoban parses the `REFERER` header from HTTP requests to determine the selected action, it has to be enabled in the users' browser.

+Some people disable this feature for privacy reasons, so remotely-embedded Clojoban won't work for them.

 ## Usage